Exploring Textures in Colored Pencil with Dorata Haber Lehigh

 Visual Arts Workshop

-Dorota Haber-Lehigh is an artist, educator, and a naturalist with a passion for native plants.
-Born in Poland, Dorota loves traveling, field sketching and discovering nature.
-She is inspired by her grandparents, who were avid mushroom hunters, her father’s travels, and her mother’s fabric art and ikebana.
-Dorota has two degrees in Art and International Studies with a focus on indigenous cultures, and a master’s degree in teaching.
+Dorota Haber-Lehigh is an artist, educator and a naturalist with a passion for native plants.
+Born in Poland, Dorota loves traveling, field sketching, and discovering nature.
+She is inspired by her grandparents, who were avid mushroom hunters, her father’s travels and her mother’s fabric art and ikebana.
+She has two degrees—Art and International Studies with a focus on Indigenous Cultures, and a master’s degree in teaching.
 She also holds a graduate bilingual certificate in Teaching English as a Second Language.
-She is currently working on a Diploma in Botanical Illustration from Society of Botanical Artists in London.
-She is a member of Oregon Botanical Artists, and American Society of Botanical Artists.
-She also enjoys teaching nature drawing, natural science illustration and botanical drawing.
-Visit her website to view her work.
+She is currently working on a diploma in Botanical Illustration from Society of Botanical Artists in London.
+She is a member of Oregon Botanical Artists, American Society of Botanical Artists.
+She enjoys teaching nature drawing, natural science illustration and botanical drawing.
+More information can be found on the artist’s website .

-Students will need a sketchbook, pencil, kneaded eraser, an artist quality colored pencil set such as Prismacolor Premier or Faber Castell Polychomos; an embossing tool (Pergamano Fine Stylus 0.5mm); and a colorless blender (Haber-Lehigh recommends Copic Sketch marker colorless blender 0).
+Students will need a sketchbook, pencil, kneaded eraser, an artist quality colored pencil set such as Prismacolor Premier or Faber Castell Polychomos; an embossing tool (Pergamano Fine Stylus 0.5mm); and a colorless blender, of your choice.
+(Haber-Lehigh recommends Copic Sketch marker colorless blender O).

 The following supplies will be available for purchase at the workshop: Tombow pencil H ($1); Kneaded eraser ($1); Strathmore drawing sketchbook, 5” x 8” ($5).
 She will also have a few embossing tools for sale at $7 each, and Copic Sketch Marker Blenders for $5.25 each.

 Contact Haber-Lehigh for a suggested list of supplies for working with colored pencils: [email protected]